haihala/whoops-all-grapplers/docs/1. Projects/Trackers/Bug tracker.md

 - In a mirror, opponents joints are used as spawn targets?
 Only happened once.

 # Before playtest
-- Kunai projectile is invisible (or just really small?)
 - Timer value is not consistent (starts counting too early?)